- How to Pay Off $10,000 in Debt in 2015 Without Breaking a Sweat

-You may even find yourself lying to your spouse, family and friends, who may be concerned about your outrageous spending habits with the magic plastic.
-Or maybe you routinely ignore phone calls in fear that creditors are on the other line wanting to know when you will get caught up on those past-due balances.
+You may find yourself lying to your spouse, family and friends, who may be concerned about your outrageous spending habits with the magic plastic.
+Or maybe you routinely ignore phone calls in fear that creditors are on the line wanting to know when you will catch up on those past-due balances.

 2. You don’t know your outstanding balance(s)

-Although you’re aware that your credit card debt exists, you don’t feel obligated to check the outstanding balances because you figure this information is irrelevant since you can’t pay them off anyway.
+Although you’re aware that your credit card debt exists, you don’t feel obligated to check the outstanding balances because you can’t pay them off anyway.

 3. You can only afford to make the minimum payment

-Known as the minimum payment trap, this behavior is a recipe for disaster as no damage is being done to the outstanding balance; you are simply paying the interest as the balance continues to grow.
-But this is the sad reality for many because they simply cannot afford to pay anything more than the minimum amount.
+Known as the minimum payment trap, this behavior is a recipe for disaster because no damage is being done to the outstanding balance; you are simply paying the interest as the balance continues to grow.
+This is the sad reality for many, because they cannot afford to pay anything more than the minimum amount.